Existential refinement on the search of integer solutions for the diophantine equation $x^3+y^3+z^3=n$: Introduction

 \section{Introduction}

 Consider the Diophantine equation

-where $n$ is a fixed positive integer and $(x,y,z$)$\,\in\,\mathbb{Z}^{3}$, for example: \ig{n}{=}{29} for inspection the solution is ($x,y,z$)=($3,1,1$); \ig{n}{=}{30} the solution is discovered in 1999 by E. Pine, K. Yarbrough, W. Tarrant, and M. Beck, following an approach suggested by N. Elkies is ($x,y,z$)=($-283059965,-2218888517,2220422932$).
-Various numerical investigations (\ref{eq1}) have been carried out, the beginning as early 1954 [8], for a thorough of the history of these investigations up to 2000 see [4].
-Heat-Brown [6] has conjetured that if $k$ is integer positive with $k\not\equiv\pm4\,(mod\,9)$ then are infinitely triples ($x,y,z$)$\in\mathbb{Z}^{3}$.
-The paper of Huisman [7] report that solutions are know for a but values of \ig{k}{<}{100} and $\max\{|x|,|y|,|z|\}\,\leq\,10^{15}$;
+where $n$ is a fixed positive integer and $(x,y,z$)$\,\in\,\mathbb{Z}^{3}$, for example: \ig{n}{=}{29} for inspection the solution is ($x,y,z$)=($3,1,1$); \ig{n}{=}{30} the solution is discovered in 1999 by E. Pine, K. Yarbrough, W. Tarrant, and M. Beck \cite{BTPY07}, following an approach suggested by N. Elkies is ($x,y,z$)=($-283059965,-2218888517,2220422932$).
+Various numerical investigations (\ref{eq1}) have been carried out, the beginning as early 1954 \cite{MW55}, for a thorough of the history of these investigations up to 2000 see \cite{BTPY07}.
+Heat-Brown \cite{{HB92}} has conjectured that if $k$ is integer positive with $k\not\equiv\pm4\,(mod\,9)$ then are infinitely triples ($x,y,z$)$\in\mathbb{Z}^{3}$.
+The paper of Huisman \cite{{Hui16}} report that solutions are know for a but values of \ig{k}{<}{100} and $\max\{|x|,|y|,|z|\}\,\leq\,10^{15}$;

-The computations performed since that the time have been dominated by an algorithm due to Elkies [5], this algorithm works by finding rational points near the Fermat curve $X^{3} + Y^{3} = 1$ using lattice basis reduction; it is well suited to finding solutions for many values of $k$ simultaneously.
-But for Hedrick Lecture 1 of Bjorn Poonen with title Undecidability in number theory [2], explain in the year 2014 that for \ig{n}{=}{33} the resut is unknow and Andrew R. Booker [1] inspired by the Numberphile video "The uncracked problem with 33" by Browning and Brady Haran [3] \url{https://youtu.be/wymmCdLdPvM} investigate solutions for \df{3}{k} for few small of $k$ and assume that $k\equiv\pm3\,(mod\,9)$, $|z|\,>\,\sqrt{k}$ and $min\{|x|,|y|,|z|\}\,\leq\,10^{16}$ find the the first know solutions for \ig{k}{=}{33} and \ig{k}{=}{795} found the following:
+The computations performed since that the time have been dominated by an algorithm due to Elkies \cite{{Elk00}}, this algorithm works by finding rational points near the Fermat curve $X^{3} + Y^{3} = 1$ using lattice basis reduction; it is well suited to finding solutions for many values of $k$ simultaneously.
+But for Hedrick Lecture 1 of Bjorn Poonen with title Undecidability in number theory \cite{{BP14}}, explain in the year 2014 that for \ig{n}{=}{33} the result is unknown and Andrew R. Booker \cite{{AB19}} inspired by the Numberphile video "The uncracked problem with 33" by Browning and Brady Haran \cite{{BH15}} \url{https://youtu.be/wymmCdLdPvM} investigate solutions for \df{3}{k} for few small of $k$ and assume that $k\equiv\pm3\,(mod\,9)$, $|z|\,>\,\sqrt{k}$ and $min\{|x|,|y|,|z|\}\,\leq\,10^{16}$ find the the first know solutions for \ig{k}{=}{33} and \ig{k}{=}{795} found the following:

-In this paper, in order find existencial conditions for calculation in value fixed $n$ unkow, using the theory of matrix \me{9} [10].
+In this paper, in order find existential conditions for calculation in value fixed $n$ unknown, using the theory of matrix \me{9} \cite{EA}.